Summer at KEY FAQs

 Do you offer transportation?

-At this time, we do not offer transportation service to and from camp.
+We do not offer transportation service to and from camp.

 What happens if my child gets sick or hurt during the day?